Acro-polis/economic-model/README.md

 # Polis Economic Modeling

-We implement and test an economic model based on a trusted network and a transitive-transaction process for exchanging coins between agents when executing a transaction between a Buyer and Seller.
+Our goal is to model a world consisting of agents connected on a trusted network, earning crypto UBI subject Demurrage and spending their currencies with each other via various economic transactions.
+Coins are transferred between agents using a transitive-transaction model.
+Much of our work and findings to date can be found [here](https://blog.polis.global/economic-model)

 ## Getting Started

 There are 2 main algorithms

-* An algorithm for generating a network named "generateHybridNetwork"
+* An algorithm for generating a random network named "generateHybridNetwork"

 * An algorithm for simulating the economic model named "model_commerce_V1_4"